karolinvalaszkai/blobify/README.md

 peek music lab

-A multimodal Spotify powered web application for previewing songs by an visual represention of it's energy, pitch and valence.
+A spotify powered web application for previewing songs by a visual representation of its energy, pitch and valence.

 ## Project status

 This project is currently in development.
 Users can interact with visual data representation.
-Functionality to play audio and save songs to my collection is in progress.
+The functionality to play audio and save songs to my collection is in progress.

 ## Setup

 Follow the steps below to get started.

 1. Clone the repository from GitHub
-2. Navigate to the the my-app folder
+2. Navigate to the my-app folder
 3. Install dependencies

 ```